Australian cricketing legend Warne farewelled in private funeral

 "To Warnie," Warne's close friend Eddie McGuire declared in his speech, according to AAP.
 "He was simply the best."

-Warne is arguably the most famous and influential cricketer since Don Bradman, and is widely credited with revitalising the art of leg spin bowling after an era dominated by fast bowlers.
+Warne was arguably the most famous and influential cricketer since Don Bradman, and was widely credited with revitalising the art of leg spin bowling after an era dominated by fast bowlers.

 He was the first player to take 700 wickets, although his record was ultimately surpassed by Muttiah Muralitharan.
-Warne also became the first player in over 90 years to take a hat-trick in the Ashes when he achieved the feat against England at Melbourne in 1994.
+Warne also became the first player in more than 90 years to take a hat-trick in the Ashes when he achieved the feat against England in Melbourne in 1994.

 A charter plane carrying Warne's body landed in his home city of Melbourne last week after an eight-hour flight from Thailand.